-Starting March 1, 2021, AT&T will launch their A2P 10DCL initiative which will provide better message delivery and lower the risk of filtering.
+On March 1, 2021, AT&T launched their A2P 10DCL initiative which provides better message delivery and reduces the risk of filtering.
 T-Mobile is also expected to announce details of their rollout in the near future.
 Verizon has previously launched their own A2P 10DLC solution back in January 2019.

 How will this impact current and potential customers?

 Avochato will do all the heavy lifting in terms of getting your business approved for A2P 10DLC.
 There will be some business details we will need to collect from you to get you registered and approved.
 We will also need a couple of example messages that you are sending to your contacts.
 Lastly, there will be some additional fees that will vary depending on the number of inboxes and your use case (more information to come on this as details come available).